foobar94/handshake-docker/README.md

 4) Take the recently created image and create a container from it (your node is now running and syncing) `docker run -d <INSERT IMAGE ID> `

-5) Get a bash shell in the recently craeted container `docker exec -t -i <What Step 4 returned> /bin/bash`
+5) Get a bash shell in the recently created container `docker exec -t -i <What Step 4 returned> /bin/bash`

 6) Read the [Handshake Documentation](https://handshake-org.github.io/) and start playing around